June 2016, Queen Mary University of London. Part of the Peopling the Palace Festival. Photos by Dani Harvey.

 * * * At what age does it stop being excusable and something you should know how to be or to do…or one of them anyway.
 Does 6 years old count? * * * She crawled over the carcasses of dead babies, legless soldiers and her mother.
 At least she could have everything she had ever wanted, a job at the local deli. * * *

 Photos by Giulia Delprato.
 Elephant and scratch performance shots.

-Background People is for anyone who finds themselves at the front and thinks ‘shit’, or for anyone who finds themselves at the back and thinks ‘fuck’.
+It is for anyone who finds themselves at the front…or at the back and thinks ‘fuck’.

 Background People has been scratched at: the Roundhouse - Sackler Space, 6th October 2017 The Rosemary Branch - part of Deadline: Show Us Your Sh*t!, 17th October 2017 Oak & Pastor - part of MESSY, 30th November 2017 the Roundhouse - part of DIRTY FEET, 23rd January 2018 Bootleg Social (Blackpool) - part of Form's work-in-progress, 6th March 2018

 'Her style is surreal and subject to extreme flights of fancy but keep its feet on the ground at all times.
 Hers, we predict, is a name that you’ll definitely be hearing again in the future.'
 Ben Willmott, live4ever Full review here.